thshao2/Baskin-Engineering-Course-Scheduler/README.md

 2. Commit with Conventional Commits (```feat: add xyz```).
 3. Push and open a Pull Request.

-All contributions—bug fixes, docs, feature requests—are welcome!
+All contributions — bug fixes, docs, feature requests — are welcome!

 ## 👋 Contact